Digital detox

 MOVE Studio, Purdown View, Frenchay Campus

-Join Student Life for a high action movie afternoon.
+Join Student Life for a screening of this feel-good film.

 MOVE Studio, Purdown View, Frenchay Campus